Priyanka-24cl/Repo-2/README.md

 # Repo-2
-This is the readme file of branch-1.
+# This is the readme file for branch-1.